• Skip to main content

 Palak Paneer Recipe (Indian spinach dish)

 In this post, I have shared a quick yet easy method to make restaurant style palak paneer at home.
-When it comes to paneer recipes, the list is endless with paneer butter masala, shahi paneer, kadhai paneer & paneer bhurji etc but my favourite will always be palak paneer as along with being yummy & flavour packed, it is healthy too.
+When it comes to paneer recipes, the list is endless with paneer butter masala, shahi paneer, paneer jalfrezi & paneer bhurji etc but my favourite will always be palak paneer as along with being yummy & flavour packed, it is healthy too.

 The palak paneer recipe shared here is :